dkarunakaran/carnd-behavioral-cloning-p3/README.md

 gen_valid = ImageDataGenerator()
 ```

 ImageDataGenerator expect features and labels.
-I did the image preprocessing using custom get_data method and output of this function is features and labels for traing or validation.
+I did the image preprocessing using custom get_data function and output of this function is features and labels for traing or validation.

 ```
 # Getting fetatures and lables from training and validation data